floWneffetS/tutorial_dcTMD/README.md

   - column #4: Gaussian filtered Gamma
   - column #5: running average window filtered Gamma
 - `-vel`: pulling velocity used in the simulations in nm/ps
-- `-T`: temperature used in the pulling simulations
+- `-T`: temperature used in the pulling simulations in K
 - `-N`: number of input trajectories
 - `-av`: width in data points of the running average window.
 We recommend to use a width of 40 to 200 per 1000 data points.
 - `-sigma`: sigma width in data points of the Gaussian filter.
 We recommend to use a sigma of 40 per 1000 data points.